damusnet/react-swipe-views/README.md

 bower install react-swipe-views --save
 ```

-For Safari compatibility, you need to include the Babel Polyfill for `Number.isInteger()`.
-See [Issue #4](https://github.com/damusnet/react-swipe-views/issues/4)

 ## Examples

 There are two example projects in the [/examples](examples) folder.
 One is using the npm module and webpack as a build tool with react-router, the other uses bower and brunch as a pure component.